-Table II - Reaction of the model compound 1A with two different types of reagents target reaction is favored bv increasing the nucleophile/substrate ratio as shown from significant decrease in the reaction time.
+Table I, the target reaction is favored by increasing the nucleophile/substrate ratio as shown from the significant decrease in the reaction time.
 Bearing in mind that the reaction proceeds through an addition then ring opening mechanism, the increase in nucleophile concentration favors the first reaction step and, on the whole, the product formation.
 The decrease of the yield (76%) by employing a ratio of 2.5 (entry 4) can probably be explained bygeneration of other products.
 So the best results were obtained when 2 mmol of nucleophile and 1 mmol of substrate were used (Table I).